UK Pomsky Breed Standard

 This breed Standard has been created to run alongside the International Breed Standard that has been generated by a correlation of Pomsky breeders registered with The International Pomsky Association.
 Due to the UK breed standards for Huskies and Pomeranians there are slight differences in the standards Internationally.
 Also due to the UK being in its infancy in comparison to the USA, we are aiming on similar 'type' to our International breeders.
 Our aim is to create a breed standard that can be used worldwide and to do this we need to continue to work with breeders on an International Level.
 We will continue to research and update where necessary.

-This standard is Copyright to the Pomsky Club of Great Britain and must not be reproduced without permission!
+This standard is Copyright to the UK Pomsky Kennel Club and must not be reproduced without permission!

 The overall appearance is of a small but powerful northern-breed dog with substantial bone, small erect ears, and curled tail with typical ‘husky’ markings.
 Dogs are larger and more powerful than bitches.Fragile or fine-boned substance at the expense of weight is faulty.
 Muscle is firm and well developed, no excess weight.
 When weight and height place the dog in different size categories, height should be used for judging purposes.